Decoding QR Codes for fun and profit

 const version = ((size - 21) / 4) + 1;

-You can also get it from the version bits on the larger QR codes, if you want to double-check (or perform error correction).
+You can also get it from the version bits on the larger QR codes, if you want to double-check.

 In our case, we have a 49x49 module QR code, which means it’s version 8.

 Next we need the format metadata.
-It’s 15 bits long; The first 5 bits contain format data and the last 10 are for error correction.
+It’s 15 bits long; The top 5 bits contain format data and the bottom 10 are for error correction.
 It’s wrapped around the top-left finder pattern, or next to the bottom-left and top-right patterns.
 Watch out for the timing pattern and dark module!

 simplified QR code showing the order of format bits